Anonventions/AvatarPlus-wiki/README.md

 - Rotate, zoom, and view your character from any angle
 - Toggle between front and back views
 - Auto-rotate mode for presentations
 - Adjustable lighting and shading options
+- Use preferably STEVE skin bases while converting inbbetween alex and steve.

 ### 📚 Layer-Based Editing System
 - Add multiple overlay layers to build complex designs